marcel-kanter/python-canopen/docs/network/network.rst

 	# First create a bus
 	bus = can.Bus(interface = "virtual", channel = 0)

 	# It's possible to use the can bus now, as described in the python-can documentation.
 	# You may send and receive messages, etc.

 	# Create the canopen Network instance and attach it to the bus
 	network = canopen.Network()
 	network.attach(bus)

+	# Using bus.send() works as expected between Network.attach() and Notwork.detach().
+	# Using bus.recv() does not work or it disturbs the proper operation of the Network.
+	# See the chapter Mixed CAN/CANopen operation.

 	# Detach the canopen Network before shutdown of the can bus.
 	network.detach()